MATLAB

 t = toc(t0);

-Run the program and display the results with the following commands:
+Run the program on a GPU node, and display the results using the following commands:

 [mandelSet, time] = gpu_mandelbrot(3600,100,-2,1,-1.5,1.5)